Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 ## Components

 The following are the basic elements for creating a Multi-picker.
-For detailed documentation on our Multi-picker, view the [](https://xd.adobe.com/view/5de56467-92d7-4c5c-8514-3bea26b21b1b-08b6/grid)[Multi-picker design specs](https://xd.adobe.com/view/a3a6fa71-a1f0-4665-8eeb-20ee68e11de7-f6f5/grid)
+For detailed documentation on our Multi-picker, view the [](https://xd.adobe.com/view/5de56467-92d7-4c5c-8514-3bea26b21b1b-08b6/grid)[Multi-picker design specs](https://xd.adobe.com/view/a3a6fa71-a1f0-4665-8eeb-20ee68e11de7-f6f5/grid).

 <br>

 #### **Dialog (optional)**

 A Dialog can be used as the base to display all of the components within a multi-picker.
-For more information see [Dialog documentation](https://zui.zywave.com/components/dialogs/).
+For more information, see [Dialog documentation](/design-system/components/dialogs/).

 ![Multi-picker - dialog box](/images/multipicker_dialog.svg)